- £490 per week

 Eating Out: The nearest pub, The Shepherd and Dog in Hollesley, sells food with a take away option if you want to take it back to the cottage - you can walk there (around 1 mile).
 The Swan in Alderton (around 2.5 miles away) serves authentic Indian food either in house or to take away.
 The Sorrell Horse Inn is a delightful pub, just 15 minutes drive away in the pretty village of Shottisham, serving real cask ales, simple fresh food and a very warm welcome (wi-fi available).

 The market town of Woodbridge has an abundance of pubs and restaurant to suit all tastes and is only 20 minutes by car.
-The Anchor has an interesting menu and usually includes an excellent authentic Malaysian dish.
+The Anchor has an interesting menu.
 There are also two fine Indian restaurants, Prezzo, and a popular Chinese restaurant all within easy walking distance of the Quay Point car park.

 For lots of information on the area please look at our own online guides Visit Woodbridge and Visit Orford.
 Recently published is Life on the Edge: A Brief History of Shingle Street by Tim Miller.
 You can find out more about this publication here.